 Mira AL is designed for amateur astronomers, educators, and students who want to visualize and measure scientific data but have only simple or occasional needs for image calibration and data reduction.
 To add tools for image calibration, processing, enhancement, and customized scripting, see Mira Pro x64.

-If you are an astronomy or science educator considering options for teaching astronomy, look no further!
-Depending on your needs, Mira AL can be installed for one user per machine, with separate accounts for multiple users' on the same machine, or on a server.
+If you are an astronomy or science educator considering options for teaching astronomy, look no further.

 Mira AL employs scientifically accurate methods and innovative GUI techniques that allow users to measure and visualize data in ways that cannot be done using software derived from graphics arts, photo viewing, or camera controlling applications.
 Despite its modest price, Mira AL truly is "industrial strength" scientific software, and it is remarkably easy to learn and use.
 Mira AL x64 embodies what we've learned during 30 years in the business and was developed with input and review by science educators and EPO professionals.